-The Read family first came to Rigsby House Farm in 1928 when Fred Ward Read already a tenant at Ulceby close by, started a teancy at Rigsby.
-We initially rented from the Well Estate of the Rawnsley’s with Fred’ son, Jack, and daughter, Connie, moving into Rigsby House May 22nd 1929.
+The Read family first came to Rigsby House Farm in 1928 when Fred Ward Read already a tenant at Ulceby close by, started a tenancy at Rigsby.
+We initially rented from the Well Estate of the Rawnsley’s with Fred’s son, Jack, and daughter, Connie, moving into Rigsby House May 22nd 1929.
 Jack and his brother, Charles, where made partners of FW Read & Sons in 1938.
 With Fred retiring 1948.
-Jack and Charles in 1955 made FW Read & sons a limited company and the tenancy was transferred to the newly formed FW Read & Sons Ltd. In 1961 that concern, leaving the original one at Ulceby and Rigsby Farming Company based at Rigsby.
+Jack and Charles in 1955 made FW Read & sons a limited company and the tenancy was transferred to the newly formed FW Read & Sons Ltd. In 1961 that concern split, leaving the original one at Ulceby and creating Rigsby Farming Company based at Rigsby, with Jack, Richard and William as Directors.
 After a succession of Landlords from the 1950’s we purchased the freehold in 1985.
-Jack Read initially managed the farm before his son’s Richard and William took over.
 Richard’s son Michael joined the Directors in 2000 with William’s sons Paul and Stephen becoming Directors in 2013.

 Rigsby Farming Co Ltd

 The four land girls (one had the camera) all lived in the adjoining part of Field Cottage in the early years of the War.
 Top left is Ern Dennis who lived both in Field Cottage and Owl Cottage and below him is Anthony Dennis who lived in Pheasant.
 The small boy is Richard Read who lived in Owl from 1959 to 1961.
 The bathroom was added during his occupation and Michael Read was born there.